yashankxy/Assembly-Game/README.md

 #####################################################################

- CSCB58 Winter 2022 Assembly Final Project
- University of Toronto, Scarborough

- Student: Yashank Bhola
+> Fire by Yashank Bhola

  Bitmap Display Configuration:
  - Unit width in pixels: 4 (update this as needed)
  - Unit height in pixels: 4 (update this as needed)